gcalderone/GModelFit.jl/docs/src/multifit.md

 # Multi-dataset fitting

-**GFit.jl** is able to simultaneously fit several models against a corresponding number of datasets, while placing constraints among the models.
+**GModelFit.jl** is able to simultaneously fit several models against a corresponding number of datasets, while placing constraints among the models.
 Typical use cases are:
 - a single phenomenon is observed with two (or more) instruments/detectors;
 - a single phenomenon is observed at different times;